savonet/liquidsoap/doc/content/quick_start.md

 ```

 Once started, this will place all the files required for HLS stream into the local path `"/path/to/hls/directory"` which you can then server over HTTP.
 The HLS output has many interesting options, including callbacks to upload its files and more.
-See the [HLS Output](hls_output.html) for more details.
+See the [HLS Output](hls_output.html) page for more details.

 ### Input from another streaming server
 Liquidsoap can use another stream as an audio source.
 This may be useful if you do some live shows.